Everyday Nourishing Foods

 • Reddit

-Spinach paratha (usually called palak paratha) are simple and healthy flatbread made with spinach, whole wheat flour, and Indian spices.
-Have them instead of regular roti to make your lunch or dinner more healthy.
+Spinach paratha (usually called palak paratha) are simple flatbread made with spinach, whole wheat flour, and Indian spices.
+Have them instead of regular roti to make your lunch or dinner more colorful.

 These parathas are the easier way to include veggies into your meal.
 Check my zucchini paratha recipe, and you will love it.